Everyone needs a vacation. Taking a much-needed break is necessary in today's working world. If you don't, you'll begin to lack passion and energy.

 The impact of disconnecting

 "Companies expect more from their employees than ever, so a week-long vacation is the perfect opportunity to recharge," Loew told Business News Daily.
-When you are out of the office for an extended period of time, it gives you the chance to reevaluate things without being distracted by day-to-day requirements."
+"When you are out of the office for an extended period of time, it gives you the chance to re-evaluate things without being distracted by day-to-day requirements."

-Properly planning your vacation can help decrease your stress level as you exit the office for your time away.
-Plan the amount of work you need to get finished before you leave and create a succinct, out-of-office message, said Alex Moore, CEO of Boomerang.
+Properly planning ahead of your vacation can decrease your stress level as you exit the office for your time away.
+To do so, Sandhir advised taking the following steps:

-"People think that their cell phones provide them with freedom, but it's actually a tether that keeps a work-related stimulus flowing to our brains," said KeepTree's Loew.
+"People think that their cell phones provide them with freedom, but it's actually a tether that keeps a work-related stimulus flowing to our brains," said Loew.
 "I block off time, particularly when I first get home, so I can focus on my family.
 After everyone else goes to sleep, I'll check my email one last time."

-As a boss, you can lead by example and encourage employees to disconnect, as well.
+As a boss, you can lead by example and encourage employees to disconnect as well.

 "I always suggest to employees that they avoid checking email during their vacation," Loew said.
 "I tell them if it's something urgent that only they can help with, we will call them."

 Additional reporting by Shannon Gausepohl.
 Some source interviews were conducted for a previous version of this article.